Blueberry Protein Muffins Recipe

 - No protein powder required!
 So many protein muffins require protein powder but that can drastically change the texture.
 Ours just uses natural ingredients to boost the protein content!
 You can add protein powder to these if you’d like, though, and we’ll teach you how below.

 - Coconut oil: Using coconut oil in the recipe adds moisture and a hint of coconut flavor to the batter.
 Make sure the coconut oil is fully melted before adding it to the batter for even mixing.
-Substitute another neutral oil like avocado oil if you need to!
+Substitute with a neutral flavor of oil, like avocado oil.

 - Milk: Feel free to use whatever milk you have on hand.
 Full-fat milk will create a richer, creamier result.
 2% will create a lighter muffin.
-I don’t recommend using fat-free milk, as the recipe can turn out dry.
+I don’t recommend using fat-free milk, as the blueberry muffins will be very dry.

 - Cottage cheese: To make this recipe dairy free, you can use a vegan cottage cheese.
 It will bake similarly to regular cottage cheese.